Building and Using Custom Container Images

 Once your image is successfully pushed, you can reference it in any future Practicus AI Worker by its full name, for example:

-Step 3: Use the Custom Image
+Step 3: Use the Custom Image you just built

-Switch back to your original environment (the one where you created builder_worker).
+).
 Now you can create a new Worker that runs on your freshly built image.
 Make sure your user or group has permissions to use custom container images.
-If you’re an admin, you can grant this permission in the Practicus AI admin console under Infrastructure > Container Images.
+If you're an admin, you can grant this permission in the Practicus AI admin console under Infrastructure > Container Images.

 Below is an example of how to run a Worker with the newly built image: